 5. Rotisserie Chicken is often marinated with beer.
 Please ask.

 6. Corn tortillas are readily available but often cross-contaminated with flour due to shared equipment.
-They are typically made in the back of the large supermarkets in an in-house “tortilleria”.
+They are typically made in the back of the supermarkets in an in-house “tortilleria.”
 Prepackaged corn tortillas are difficult to find and very expensive.

 7. Pan de Yuca is readily available in stores and from street vendors.
-It is typically gluten-free but cross-contamination can be an issue.
+It is typically gluten-free, but cross-contamination can be an issue-just ask.
 It is available in the larger supermarkets fresh and frozen.

 9. I located two 100% gluten-free restaurants, both in the town of Mindo.
-They are listed below.
+They are listed below in the restaurant section.

-10. With the recent exodus of refugees from Venezuela, more Arepa restaurants are popping up.
+10. With the recent influx of refugees from Venezuela, more Arepa restaurants are popping up.
 Arepas are typically gluten-free.
 Of course, always ask!

-12. Maggi is a brand of chicken broth used in many restaurants to prepare meat and fish dishes.
+12. Maggi is a chicken broth brand used in many restaurants to prepare meat and fish dishes.
 It contains gluten.

 15. Most small towns do not have supermarkets.
 They have small stores with basic supplies.
 You will always be able to find eggs, rice, beans, meat, produce.

-17. Mercadona and Super Maxi are the two large supermarket chains in Ecuador.
-They have some gluten free items but not many.
+17. Mercadona and Super Maxi are the two supermarket chains in Ecuador.
+They have some gluten-free items but not many.
 See the section on Quito for links.